FARM NAME: Lockerley Estate and Preston Farm, Hampshire

 5) Integration of livestock

-As a few examples of this approach, their winter oil seed rape is grown with a three species companion crop, namely, fenugreek, clover and buckwheat, and just under 40% of the total wheat planted across the business is a three-way blend of group 2 wheat.
+Winter oilseed rape is grown with a three species companion crop, namely, fenugreek, clover and buckwheat, and just under 40% of the total wheat planted across the business is a three-way blend of group 2 wheat.
+As a grower of Wildfarmed wheat, they also have companion crop of clover with spring wheat

 CHALLENGES:

-Craig and his team had also previously been practicing the Johnson Su composting method but have been having consistency issues.
-In the first year it was really dark, clay like and humified but the next year didn’t have the density.
-They’ve also had it when it went too hot and everything was too dry – so this is an area they’re still working on and would appreciate guidance!
+Craig and his team are also practising the Johnson-Su composting method but have been having consistency issues.
+In the first year it was really dark, clay-like and humified but the next year it became too hot and dry – so this is an area they’re still working on.

 TOP TIPS: